DanielVartanov/elbasy/README.md

 1. Prepare a CA root certificate (it will install the CA into the local machine as well) `$ mkcert -install"

-The certificate and they key will put at `~/.local/share/mkcert`
+The certificate and the key will be put at `~/.local/share/mkcert`

 2. Generate a leaf certificate for every API host you are going to deal with `$ mkcert amazon.co.uk`
-`$ mkcert "*.myshopify.com`
+`$ mkcert "*.myshopify.com"`

-Certificates and keys will be put into the current directory
+The leaf certificates and the keys will be put into the current directory

 3. On each production machine: